Abisogun Kokumo

 High School Program

-Please mail official transcripts to the Arizona Department of Corrections, School Registrar, 701 E Jefferson St, MC320, Phoenix, AZ 85034, or email official transcript to [email protected].
+Please mail official transcripts to the Arizona Department of Corrections, School Registrar, 701 E Jefferson St, MC320, Phoenix, AZ 85034, or email the official transcript to [email protected].

-Should you require additional information, contact the Registrar Department at (602) 771-0502 or (602) 771-0503.
+Should you require additional information, contact the Registrar's Department at: (602) 771-0502 or (602) 771-0503.
 Fax No. (602) 364-0550.

 Functional Literacy